udel-cbcb/iPTMnetR/docs/api.md

 ## get_ptm_enzymes_from_list
-Get PTM enzymes from a list of sites.
+Get PTM enzymes for a list of sites.

 ### Usage